Foxcirc/rtv/readme.md

 # Rtv

-This crate makes it easy to "just execute" a future.
+This crate makes it easy to "just run" a future.
-It offers two simple functions `execute` and `timeout` that will drive a future to completion on a single thread.
+It offers two simple functions `run` and `timeout` that will drive a future to completion on a single thread.

 You can easily view all of the source code as it is all